The RLS Foundation website

 - A book for physicians who have to treat RLS that is also very informative for patients:

-Hening, Buchfuhrer and Lee, 2005.
-Clinical Management of Restless Legs Syndrome.
+Hening, Buchfuhrer and Lee, 2013.
+Clinical Management of Restless Legs Syndrome, second edition

 - A book for physicians or patients: